codemilli/wikis/Guardfile-DSL---Configuring-Guard.md

 clearing :on
 ```

+*NOTE: since clearing is more of a user setting, it's best to have each team member set this in their own `~/.guard.rb` file (instead of the project `Guardfile`).*

 ### notification

 If you don't specify any notification configuration in your `Guardfile`, Guard goes through the list of available